HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 ### Updated PZN UI

 === "Containers"
     The user interface (UI) for Personalization is restyled.
-For more information about this feature, see the [product overview](../../get_started/product_overview/personalization.md) and the topic[Personalization](../../manage_content/pzn/personalization/index.md).
+For more information about this feature, see the [product overview](../../get_started/product_overview/personalization.md) and the topic [Personalization](../../manage_content/pzn/personalization/index.md).

 === "On-Premises"
     The user interface (UI) for Personalization is restyled.
-For more information about this feature, see the [product overview](../../get_started/product_overview/personalization.md) and the topic[Personalization](../../manage_content/pzn/personalization/index.md).
+For more information about this feature, see the [product overview](../../get_started/product_overview/personalization.md) and the topic [Personalization](../../manage_content/pzn/personalization/index.md).

 ### Guidance for setting up OpenID Connect (OIDC) based authentication
 (no doc yet)